-I wanted to know what the difference between 14 pin and 15 pin VGA cables was and I found the answer on the Instructables site/forum.
+I wanted to know what the difference is between VGA cables with 14 pin and 15 “D” connectors.
+I found the answer on the Instructables site/forum.
 The info I needed was contained in a reply to a query by onrust circa 2010.

 Well I got my answer from “ganzieee” at instructables.
 It was delivered 5 years ago and it follows here.
-Continue reading “14 Pin & 15 Pin VGA Cables & Their Uses”
+Continue reading “14 Pin & 15 Pin “D” Connectors on VGA Cables”